DEFRA/adp-documentation/docs/Platform-Architecture/permissions-model.md

 ADP Portal Permissions for the ADP Admin role:
 - Full access to the ADP Portal and is admin for all ALBs, delivery projects, programmes, etc.

-## Azure DevOps Permissions

-!!! note "TODO"
-    What permissions are needed in Azure DevOps for each role?

-ADP-ALB-ProgrammeName-DeliveryProjectName-Contributors - For Technical Team Members (write access level to the repo)

 ## GitHub Permissions